kitnil/awesome/README.md

 - [git-crypt](https://github.com/AGWA/git-crypt) - Transparent file encryption in git
 - [synergy-core](https://github.com/symless/synergy-core) - Open source core of Synergy, the keyboard and mouse sharing tool
 - [CloudCross](https://github.com/MasterSoft24/CloudCross) - CloudCross it's opensource crossplatform software for syncronization a local files and folders with many cloud providers.
 On this moment a Cloud Mail.Ru, Yandex.Disk, Google drive, OneDrive and Dropbox support is available
-- [FreeCAD](https://github.com/FreeCAD/FreeCAD) - This is the official source code of FreeCAD, a free and opensource multiplatform 3D parametric modeler
+- [FreeCAD](https://github.com/FreeCAD/FreeCAD) - This is the official source code of FreeCAD, a free and opensource multiplatform 3D parametric modeler.
+Issues are managed on our own bug tracker at https://www.freecadweb.org/tracker
 - [WineWizard](https://github.com/LLIAKAJL/WineWizard) - Modern Wine GUI
 - [scribe](https://github.com/facebookarchive/scribe) - Scribe is a server for aggregating log data streamed in real time from a large number of servers.
 - [scribus-plugin-export-epub](https://github.com/aoloe/scribus-plugin-export-epub) - epub export plugin for scribu